TMT’s Algorithm Trading Strategies

 A trading strategy is a set of rules.
-Normally composed of a set up followed by an entry-level for a long or short position.
-Once the market takes the strategy into the trade, it is looking for price-based triggers that tell it is right or wrong where it will exit the position.
+Normally composed of a setup followed by an entry-level for a long or short position.
+Once the market takes the strategy into the trade, it is looking for price-based triggers that tell it is right or wrong and where it will exit the position.

 The term System is loosely used as a synonym for a strategy, but it is not the same thing.
 A system is an all-encompassing set of rules, like a trading plan.
 However, most traders think of a strategy as if it were a system, whereas a system is closed.
 Like the car you buy, it only needs an oil change occasionally.
 So, unless you are going to convert your car into a Hot-Rod, a car is a closed system.

 The grandiose idea of a market trading strategy that only needs an oil change from time to time should be replaced with a trading plan which includes various types of strategies, a hard and fast set of rules for the engagement of each for better risk control and opportunity management.

 Contrary Thinker goal, since 1989, is to simply offer the finest trading systems across the widest range of markets possible and to provide these systems in the most user-friendly manner as the technology permits.
 In 2011 we formed a team of traders and developers to collaborate in order to produce institutional quality systems; and we have.

 Contrary Thinker methods are 100% price based including volatility data.
 It assumes that a study of the markets themselves can provide an objective quantifiable basis for anticipating future prices and market dynamics.

 When using a technical approach to trading / investing there is no reason to “speculate” or “forecast” on what a news event will be or how the market will react to the news event over any time span.
 Rather, you just let the strategy take you into the trade.

 The market does not care about your opinion or your resultant profit or loss; and the market is always right.